Computationally efficient inference for latent position network models: Experiments

-We focus now on the estimation of the LPM characterised by the edge probabilities in \eqref{eq:edge_prob_2}.
-For this task, we use and compare two MwG samplers: one corresponds to a standard implementation of the MwG algorithm as described in Section \ref{sec:LPM_Bayesian_Inference} and in \textcite{hoff2002latent}, whereas the other is our \texttt{NoisyLPM} introduced in Section \ref{sec:noisy_mcmc}.
-Our goal is to show that, when we use the non-noisy MwG as ground truth, the \texttt{NoisyLPM} achieves approximately the same results using only a fraction of the computing time.

-As data, we use three artificial networks, which are generated following the same procedure of the previous study; hence, each of them has edge density close to $10\%$.
-One difference with the previous setup is that, in this study, node $1$ is assumed to be located exactly at the origin of the space, for comparison purposes.
+As data, we use three artificial networks, which are generated so that each of them has network density close to $10\%$.
+In this simulation study we do not use any repetitions, so we analyse exactly three networks.
+Another difference with the previous setup is that, in this study, node $1$ is assumed to be located exactly at the origin of the space, for comparison purposes.
 The number of nodes $N$ of the networks is set to $200$, $400$ and $600$, respectively.
-For the \texttt{NoisyLPM}, we consider three different grid structures: as in the previous study, the number of intervals $M$ in each axis varies in the set $\left\{ 8,12,16\right\}$.
+For the \texttt{NoisyLPM}, we consider three different grid structures: the number of intervals $M$ in each axis varies in the set $\left\{ 8,12,16\right\}$ (the results are shown for $M = 8$ and $M = 16$, but all results are available from the authors upon request).

 The non-noisy MwG sampler and the \texttt{NoisyLPM} are run on each dataset for a total of $200{,}000$ iterations.
 The first $100{,}000$ iterations are discarded as burn-in, and only one draw every $10$-th is stored to be kept in the final sample.
 Eventually, all of the algorithms are bound to return a collection of $10{,}000$ draws for each model parameter.
+In this simulation study, we checked and confirmed MCMC convergence individually for each of the posterior samples.

 Figure \ref{fig:sim_mcmc_node} shows the posterior densities for the node located in the centre of the space.

 The two \texttt{NoisyLPM} posterior densities shown are extremely similar to the ground truth, proving that the uncertainty in the positioning is not necessarily amplified by the approximation.